rkramsharvesh/A4-Limited-dependent-variable-Models-NSSO/README.md

 ***Part B – Probit Regression***

-This part applies a probit regression model to the same classification problem—identifying non-vegetarian households.
+This part applies a probit regression model to the same classification problem of identifying non-vegetarian households.
 While similar to logistic regression in form, the probit model uses a cumulative normal distribution for its link function.
 The results are interpreted with attention to probability thresholds and marginal effects, and the model is evaluated similarly using ROC analysis.
 The section also highlights the conditions under which a probit model may be theoretically preferred, such as in behavioral or latent decision processes.